-Abroad: You can obtain this certification nearly anywhere in the world.
-What better way to get your feet wet in another culture than to move there, get certified THEN start teaching English?
-It’s a path chosen by many and it can end up with you getting a better chance of finding a job, making friends, and I’m sure having an awesome experience.
-The biggest downfall is that you will be spending more money.
-You will be in training for weeks (usually 6 or so weeks) with no pay and shelling out cash for accommodation, food, fun, and whatever else you want.
-You also have to go to class rather than just working online at times that are convenient for you.
+You can obtain this certification nearly anywhere in the world.
+What better way to get your feet wet in another culture than to move there, get certified, THEN start teaching English?
+It’s a path chosen by many, and it can end up with you getting a better chance of finding a job, making friends, and I’m sure, having an awesome experience.

 This will be hard to sum up quickly, but I will try my best to keep it brief.

-First, pay will depend by the country, then by the city, then by the school and level (private, public, government, university, grade school…).
-Pay could vary greatly even in the same country depending on city and type of school.
+First, pay will depend on the country, then by the city, then by the school and level (private, public, government, university, grade school…).
+Pay could vary greatly even in the same country, depending on the city and type of school.
 So take the averages as just that, an average.
 You could earn more, and you could earn less.

 (All estimates are provided in USD)

 Teaching English in Europe is desired by many as it’s a nice change without being such a drastic change (compared to living in Asia or Africa, for example).
 The pay is averaged around $1000-$1500 or so a month.
 Please keep in mind the cost of living in these countries.